 The module develops the key areas of 2D and 3D analogue and digital communication including model-making, workshop techniques, visual language and communication, graphic layout and composition, materials and manufacturing technologies.
 The emphasis in this module is on developing a creative understanding of the core competencies that underpin product and furniture design practice.

 This module presents thematic approaches to the study of product and furniture design as an historical subject.
-Through image-based lectures, discussions and study visits, you will be introduced to the historical development of product and furniture design from the 1750s to the present day.
-You will consider the evolution of the design practices and professions, and the role of changing design and production technologies and techniques.
+Through image-based lectures, discussions and study visits, students will be introduced to the historical development of product and furniture design from the 1750s to the present day.
+Students will consider the evolution of the design practices and professions, and the role of changing design and production technologies and techniques.
 Each session is intended to address particular ideas and practices that have shaped and constructed our contemporary understanding of product and furniture design as a meaningful social, cultural and economic activity.
-The module engages with critical texts to allow you to examine the relationship between theory and practice in product and furniture design, and to develop an understanding of the emergence of product and furniture design as a cultural response to modernity.
+The module engages with critical texts to allow students to examine the relationship between theory and practice in product and furniture design, and to develop an understanding of the emergence of product and furniture design as a cultural response to modernity.
 Key themes will be explored, including: the evolution of design practices and professions, the relationship between politics, labour, craft and technology, taste and display, consumption and design, consumer advocacy and sustainability, alternative approaches to design practice, and the impact of digital technologies.
 An integral part of this module is the close consideration of designed objects and images, and the understanding of these in relation to larger contexts of meaning and interpretation.

-The module encourages understanding of how to develop work in a dynamic and appropriate manner, equipping you with the ability to express opinions and adopt different perspectives in relation to a range of issues and contexts (social, commercial, cultural, environmental and political).
+The module encourages understanding of how to develop work in a dynamic and appropriate manner, equipping students with the ability to express opinions and adopt different perspectives in relation to a range of issues and contexts (social, commercial, cultural, environmental and political).

 The module seeks to provide an environment for the discussion, debate and engagement with potential future design and manufacturing issues.